-I asked her why she thought that was.
+So I asked her why.
 Aside from the usual responses you might expect, age, experience, nothing really in common, there was no substance to what she was saying as to the real reason she wasn’t “connecting” with her partners.
 It all sounded like excuses to me and I believe, when she actually verbalized it, did to her too.
 She smiled, having just heard about the importance of the power of connecting both inside and outside the firm she knew those answers didn’t pass muster.

 We dove deeper.

 I suggested she had to stop playing the passive role and understand she had to step up and own the relationships with her partners if anything substantial was going to get done.
-Sure it’s easy to complain and point fingers about why things aren’t quite working out as she expected but that won’t solve her problem.
+Sure it’s easy to complain and point fingers about why things aren’t quite working out as she expected.
+But that won’t solve her problem.
 The first step of any change is for someone, in this case her, to champion the change.
-It’s scary, uncomfortable and sometimes easier to say than do but that was the choice she had before her.
+It’s scary, uncomfortable and sometimes easier to say than do, but that was the choice before her.

-If things are broken someone has to take ownership to fixing it.
+If something breaks someone has to take ownership to fixing it.
 Since clearly her partners aren’t willing (or don’t know how – which is more likely the case) to take that first step then I told her she must.

 She needs to create a space for conversation and this requires her to put in the extra effort to build a real relationship with each of them, both individually and collectively.
 The commitment she shows to building the foundation amongst her partners can and will become the blueprint of the foundation for developing the vision of what the firm can become in the future.

 I told her to take the bull by the horns and schedule an off-site meeting with the partners.
-Get them out of the office and in an environment that allows them to get to know one another better both personally and professionally.
-Explain the reasoning behind this “event” and come ready to roll up the sleeves and get the partnership talking, communicating and really connecting.
+Get them out of the office and in an environment that allows them to get to know one another better.
+Both personally and professionally.
+Explain the reasoning behind this “event” and come ready to roll up the sleeves.
+Then get the partnership talking, communicating and really connecting.
 Then and only will change really take place.
-And yes, that change must start at the top and whether she realized it or not, she was now the top.
+And yes, that change must start at the top and whether she realized or not, she was now the top.
 She has the power to change the corporate culture that can have positive ripples!